Return on Investment (ROI): Is DocuSend a No-Brainer?Authored by: Jim Stewart, Founder DocuSend, powered by MTI.

 But then I think: In this world of social media, how many more productive ways are there for full-time or part-time SMB employees to be occupied?
 Well, I believe there are plenty of them.
 In fact, I think stuffing envelopes is one of the worst ways they can fill up their day.
 As an SMB owner, it would be wonderful if you would consider inspiring other owners by sharing your ideas in the comments section below on how to best utilize your employees' time.

-As for the rest of us, if you want to save the tedious hours it takes to do the menial task of printing, folding, and mailing invoices, statements, or any other important documents, try DocuSend.
-You can even sit back and enjoy a cup of coffee while we print and mail them for you.
+If you want to save the tedious hours it takes to do the menial task of printing, folding, and mailing invoices, statements, or any other important documents, make DocuSend your cloud-based mailroom.
+You can even sit back and enjoy a cup of coffee while we print and mail your documents for you.

 Thanks to all the SMB owners and operators out there reading this.
 We’d love to know what you are saving by using DocuSend, or if you think the ROI example was helpful.
 Please share your ideas and innovations in the comments section.